Diamond Bakery: Hollander and Weinstein

 In early 2021, Brian Hollander and Doug Weinstein drove to Los Angeles from their hometown of Santa Barbara, California, to visit Canter's deli.
 Hollander and Weinstein, who had become friends while cooking meals for the elderly and baking challah with the Jewish Federation of Greater Santa Barbara, visited Diamond Bakery after Canter's; the two establishments are located on adjacent blocks.
 Luna and Weinstein had already met, and Luna gave the two men a tour.
 They decided to purchase Diamond Bakery before leaving, and began brainstorming a business plan while driving back to Santa Barbara.
 Weinstein, an experienced pastry chef, became chief operating officer and director of bakery operations, while Hollander became chief operating officer and director of business operations.
 Hollander also became director of L'Dor V'Dough, the newly established nonprofit arm of the bakery.
 Luna was named the chief baking officer.

 Hollander and Weinstein implemented a profit sharing model in which shares in the bakery are set aside for the employees and pay out in the form of bonus pay and retirement packages, and additionally gave all employees a pay raise.
 On June 28, 2021, Diamond Bakery held a re-opening event.

-Activity

-Diamond Bakery supplies breads, bagels, and other baked goods to various Jewish delis in the Los Angeles area, including Nate 'n Al's as well as Greenblatt's prior to its closure, and to synagogues including the Wilshire Boulevard Temple.
-The bakery also sells baked goods at its storefront on Fairfax Avenue, where activity increases on important Jewish holidays.
+Changes in the makeup of the Fairfax District led to continued struggle for Diamond Bakery, as Jewish life in Los Angeles shifted toward Pico-Robertson and streetwear stores proliferated on Fairfax Avenue.
+Some neighboring businesses closed, and some regular customers at the bakery died.

+In November 2023, the Larchmont Chronicle reported that operations at "Jewish institution" Diamond Bakery were continuing but that Weinstein had expressed that business was difficult.
+The bakery closed permanently on December 3, 2023, after 77 years in operation.
+Doug Weinstein told Eater that the bakery was not profitable even with a combination of in-store, online, and delivery sales, and that maintenance of the retail location was too expensive; he stated that the water pipes at the location were failing.
+The original recipes for Diamond Bakery bread, and the bakery's sourdough starter, were sold to wholesaler Bread Los Angeles; breads are sold at Viktor Benes Continental Bakery and at certain Gelson's Markets locations.

+As of October 9, 2024, the roof of the Bakery, and the adjoining building, had caved in.
+The cause is currently unknown.